 - Develop awareness of your personal and interpersonal skills that are central to effective advising in complex contexts

 - Be more aware of your behavioural patterns and manage your well-being, energy and creativity

-Due to the current COVID-19 crisis, the Effective Advising Course is being delivered online.
-Applications for the 2021 edition of the course have ended.
-To be notified of 2022 call for applications, please sign up to our mailing list or contact the course team directly: email@example.com.
+Due to the current COVID-19 crisis, no regional edition is being delivered.
+The global edition of the Effective Advising Course is being delivered online.
+To be notified of future calls for applications, please contact the course team directly: firstname.lastname@example.org.

 This course has been run by Interpeace since 2013, on behalf of the Human Security Division of the Swiss Federal Department of Foreign Affairs.
 Since 2020, the Effective Advising in Complex Contexts course is sponsored by the Swiss Federal Department of Foreign Affairs and the Government of Canada